jonobr1/two.js/wiki/documentation/shape/README.md

 <div class="properties">

-The value in Number for how much the shape is skewed relative to its parent.
+The value for how much the shape is skewed relative to its parent.

 </div>